nlemahieu/docker/README.md

 ```

 - Go to your favorite broswer and go to http://localhost:1080, you'll see the web interface of mailcatcher.
-- To configure your project with mailcatcher, define your host with the address localhost:1025
+- To configure your project with mailcatcher, define your SMTP host with the address localhost:1025